Procedure for Judicial and Public Appointment Candidates Seeking MLBA Recommendation:

 II.
 The Evaluation Process

-The Board will conduct a review of the application materials, and consider the Criteria listed below.
+The Board will conduct a review of the application materials, and consider the criteria listed below.

-Upon approval by the Board, the Chair or a designee will draft a letter of support for the candidate.
+Upon approval by the Board, the Chair or Co-Chairs will draft a letter of support for the candidate.
 The letter of endorsement will be mailed directly to the designated address listed in the application material.
 A copy of the letter of endorsement will also be provided to the candidate via email or mail to the candidate’s home address.

 Please note that unless otherwise communicated, an endorsement means MLBA may, at its discretion, publicize and promote the candidate, including but not limited to posting on the MLBA website, communicating the endorsement to its membership, or publicizing in any other manner.